EmbeddedEnterprises/autobahnkreuz/README.md

 After entering the `autobahnkreuz` folder, you can use `burrow run` to start `autobahnkreuz`.
 To configure the instance, you can append your configuration parameters to the `burrow run` command, e.g. `burrow run -- -h.`

+### Build Your Own Containers

+It is also possible to build your own container.

+**Notice**: Don't use the `Dockerfile`.
+This is meant to build the docker images.
+It clones the git repository and don't use your local files.
+**Notice**: You need to rename or remove the `.dockerignore` file. `.dockerignore` ignores everything due to several CI reasons.
+We are sorry about this.

+`docker build -t autobahnkreuz:test -f DockerfileLocal .` will build the docker image.

 ## Configuration

 To allow `autobahnkreuz` to run, at least a realm has to be specified.
 This is done using `--realm` or `-r` and has to be a valid URI.